Caffeine is a widely used, socially acceptable stimulant.

-The major benefit of taking caffeine on exercise performance appears to be achieved by central nervous system effects, which can help reduce perception of effort and fatigue, effectively allowing you to train or race harder and longer.
+The major benefit of taking caffeine on exercise performance appears to be achieved by central nervous system effects, which can help reduce the perception of effort and fatigue, effectively allowing you to train or race harder and longer.

 Who would benefit?

 There is a solid body of evidence that supports caffeine use to enhance endurance exercise performance, with studies dating back to the 1970s.
-Caffeine has a half–life of approximately 6-7 hours, with peak blood concentrations occurring around 45-60 minutes.
+Caffeine has a half-life of approximately 6-7 hours, with peak blood concentrations occurring around 45-60 minutes.
 Individuals respond differently, some feel energised, focused and ready to perform; others don’t feel or notice any perceptual changes; and, some are affected negatively suffering from nervousness, gut upset, anxiety, irritability, headaches, heart palpitations and an inability to focus.
-Given the varied response it’s important to trial caffeine in training before any thought of introducing it into a race.
+Given the varied response, it’s important to trial caffeine in training before any thought of introducing it into a race.

 How much and when?